Chris Paul And Rajon Rondo Brawl Sparks Mixed Reaction From Rockets and Lakers Teammates

 — Shams Charania (@ShamsCharania) October 21, 2018

-On the other side of the ball, the reaction from teammates was one of support for Rondo, although with the exception of Lance Stephenson – who claimed Los Angeles had been continually “provoked” by the opposition – Lakers players pretty much boiled the rift down to one that simply comes with the territory.
+On the other side of the ball, the reaction from teammates was one of support for Rondo, although with the exception of Lance Stephenson — who claimed Los Angeles had been continually “provoked” by the opposition — Lakers players pretty much boiled the rift down to one that simply comes with the territory.

 “I don’t know about provoking and all that.
-We just want to play basketball,” a more diplomatic LeBron James would say.
+We just want to play basketball,” a more diplomatic LeBron James explained.

 LeBron’s words somewhat echoed the sentiments of JaVale McGee, who avoided pointing the finger to convey that to his determination the late-game developments were simply the manifestation of a highly competitive match-up.
 As was previously reported in The Inqusitr, Houston was only up by a 109-108 lead when Paul, Rondo, and Ingram got into an exchange of blows.
 If anything, there was an underlying question of brotherhood and respect that McGee felt was at stake, and he couldn’t say he was completely disappointed in how the ordeal took shape.